leanprover/fp-lean/functional-programming-lean/src/getting-to-know/types.md

 ```

 Here, `Nat` is the type of _natural numbers_, which are arbitrary-precision unsigned integers.
-In Lean, `Nat` is the default type for non-negative
+In Lean, `Nat` is the default type for non-negative integer literals.
-integer literals.
-This default type is not always the best
+This default type is not always the best choice.
-choice.
-Because `Nat` can't represent negative numbers, subtraction
+In C, unsigned integers underflow to the largest representable numbers when subtraction would otherwise yield a result less than zero.
+`Nat`, however, can represent arbitrarily-large unsigned numbers, so there is no largest number to underflow to.
-returns `0` when the answer would have otherwise been negative.
-After
+Thus, subtraction on `Nat` returns `0` when the answer would have otherwise been negative.
-all, there is no maximum `Nat` to underflow to!
 For instance,

 ```Lean
 #eval {{#example_in Examples/Intro.lean oneMinusTwo}}